Saturday, April 11, 2026

 All the Maps you tend to see of the allotment of the Land to the Twelve Tribes based on Joshua 16-19 do not give Zebulun any coastal territory.

-This has always bugged me because Genesis 49:13 and Deuteronomy 33:18-19 being by the Seashore and a Heaven for Ships and possibly being merchant traders.
+This has always bugged me because Genesis 49:13 and Deuteronomy 33:18-19 say Zebulun would be by the Seashore and a Heaven for Ships and possibly seafaring merchant traders.

 Josephus in Antiquities of The Jews Book 5 Chapter 1 Section 22 says that Zebulun's allotment includes Mount Carmel, which on these common maps is given to Manasseh.
-However Josephus's credibility is hindered her by claiming Zebulun also bordered the Sea of Galilee when in Joshua that's all Naphtali.
-The Assyrian King Tiglath-Pileser carried away the entire tribe of Naphtali into captivity but Zebulun is not including in any of the Assyrian captivity accounts.
-So I think after that happened Zebulun sorta claims Naphtali's former territory which I think explains this mistake of Josephus any any time you see Zebulun associated with the Sea of Galilee.
+However Josephus's credibility is hindered here by claiming Zebulun also bordered the Sea of Galilee when in Joshua that's definitely all Naphtali.
+In 2 Kings 15:29 the Assyrian King Tiglath-Pileser carried away the entire tribe of Naphtali into captivity but Zebulun is not included in any of the Assyrian captivity accounts.
+So I think after that happened Zebulun sorta take's Naphtali's former territory which I think explains this mistake of Josephus and any other time you see Zebulun associated with the Sea of Galilee.

 There are two places called Carmel in The Bible, there is a Carmel south of Hebron in the Judean Mountains close to the southern border of the modern West Bank.
 But "Mount Carmel" always refers to a ridge of Mountains in Northern Israel in the Haifa subdistrict of the Haifa district.